• We surveyed personality test users to compile our best personality test platform picks.

 According to the American Psychological Association’s Dictionary of Psychology, the Myers-Briggs Type Indicator (MBTI) has little validity among research psychologists.
 Still, such tests can help “improve work and personal relationships, increase productivity, and identify interpersonal communication preferences and skills.”

-One of our experts, Michelle Leno, PhD., LP, echoed the concept.
+One of our experts, Michele Leno, PhD., LP, echoed the concept.
 “Professionally, psychologists are unable to use such tests to establish or confirm diagnosis.
 However, they do merit acknowledgement, as clinicians may use them to break the ice and learn more about their clients without immediately asking the tough questions.
 Tests like Meyers-Briggs encourage self-reflection and people are less likely to feel defensive while completing it.”

 In short, the personality tests reviewed in this article are helpful tools for self-reflection but shouldn’t be considered official psychological evaluations.